backstage/backstage/beps/0003-auth-architecture-evolution/README.md

 The existing `IdentityService` and `TokenManagerService` will be deprecated and instead implemented in terms of the new `AuthService`.

 The release plan for the `HttpAuthService` is TBD, but is likely to be shipped as a no-op for plugins using the old backend system.
+The goal is for all plugins using the new backend system to have endpoint security be opt-out, which will be a breaking change.

 ## Dependencies